 In May of 2011, the Company granted 100,000 shares of restricted stock.
 A restricted stock award is an award of common stock that is subject to certain restrictions during a specified period.
 Restricted stock awards are independent of option grants and are subject to forfeiture if employment terminates prior to the release of the restrictions.
 Shares under the above grant will not be issued to the grantee before they vest.
 The grantee cannot transfer the rights to receive shares before the restricted shares vest.
 The restricted stock awards vest one-third on February 29, 2012, one-third on February 28, 2013 and one-third on February 28, 2014.
-The Company expenses the cost of the restricted stock of \$7.60 was determined based on the closing price of the Company's common stock on the grant date.
+The Company expenses the cost of the restricted stock awards on a straight-line basis over the period during which the restrictions lapse.
+The fair market value of the restricted stock of \$7.60 was determined based on the closing price of the Company's common stock on the grant date.